YuZhouWater/atmospheric-riverine-compound-heatwaves/README.md

 ## Structure

-This code is organized into three main directories:
+This code is organized into two main directories:
 #### 1) **code/**, includes R scripts for compound heatwave detection, analysis, and plotting
 #### 2) **data/**, includes example input datasets for running and testing the scripts